myfoxx/deduplica/README.md

 ## Donations

 If you find this tool helpful and would like to support its development, donations are appreciated.
-Contact for details on how to contribute financially.
+DOGE DN4MEB5L41u98EP99cpTgZXt1QbEfQUVJx